Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Varla has positioned the Eagle One V2 as the perfect gateway into the world of fast, all-terrain electric scooters.
 Does it achieve this lofty claim?
 Without a doubt.

-Josh Standing With the Varla Eagle One V2
+Josh Testing the Varla Eagle One V2 Suspension

 Tough, versatile, and wielding enough power to conquer everything from grassy hills and loose dirt tracks to sketchy forest trails and challenging rocky paths, it’s a worthy sidekick for adventurous spirits who don’t have a mountainous budget to play with.